PHI-Toolkit/vagrant-centos7-jupyterhub/README.md

 > config.vm.network "forwarded_port", guest: 8000, host: 8001

 ### IP Address
 Be sure to change this to an IP address compatible with your network.
 The "bridge" is the name of the network device on the computer system where the VM is hosted.
+Use "ifconfig" to identify the name of the network device to replace the "enp0s31f6" below.
 > config.vm.network "public_network", ip: "192.168.50.200", bridge: "enp0s31f6"

 ### Disk size